curl/curl/docs/libcurl/curl_ws_recv.md

 If the function call is successful, the *meta* pointer gets set to point to a *const struct curl_ws_frame* that contains information about the received data.
-That struct must not be freed and its contents must not be relied upon anymore once another websocket function is called.
-See the curl_ws_meta(3) for details on that struct.
+That struct must not be freed and its contents must not be relied upon anymore once another WebSocket function is called.
+See the curl_ws_meta(3) for details on that struct.a

 # %PROTOCOLS%